ClickHouse/ClickHouse/docs/en/sql-reference/aggregate-functions/parametric-functions.md

 SELECT id, sequenceNextNode('forward', 'head')(dt, page, ref = 'ref1', page = 'A') FROM test_flow_basecond GROUP BY id;

                   dt   id   page   ref
- 1970-01-01 09:00:01    1   A      ref4 // The head can't be base point becasue the ref column of the head unmatched with 'ref1'.
+ 1970-01-01 09:00:01    1   A      ref4 // The head can not be base point because the ref column of the head unmatched with 'ref1'.
  1970-01-01 09:00:02    1   A      ref3
  1970-01-01 09:00:03    1   B      ref2
  1970-01-01 09:00:04    1   B      ref1